 If you feel overwhelmed, you’re not alone and that’s why ad operation (ad ops, in short) has become an essential part of adtech.
 Let’s learn what is ad operations, what are the responsibilities, and when is the time for you to have a dedicated in-house or outsourced ad ops team.

 Before diving into ad operations, you need to know that both sides of the ecosystem, that is, sell-side (publishers) and buy-side (advertisers) rely on ad ops professionals.
-In here, we’ll be focusing more on the sell-side.
+Here, we’ll be focusing more on the sell-side.

-Ad operations is an umbrella term which includes any processes that help you to set up, manage, run, and optimize ad campaigns.
+Digital Advertising operations is an umbrella term that includes any processes that help you to set up, manage, run, and optimize ad campaigns.
 Typically, ad ops teams take care of the management and delivery of digital ads with the aid of various platforms including, but not limited to, ad servers, ad exchanges, networks, SSPs, and DMPs.
-From setting up floodlights to writing triggers for Google Tag Manager, ad operation teams work closely with publishers (or advertisers – depends on which side are you working) to monitor campaigns.
+From setting up floodlights to writing triggers for Google Tag Manager, ad operation teams work closely with publishers (or advertisers – depending on which side are you working on) to monitor campaigns.

 The primary job is to generate the best possible ad revenue without hampering the user experience.
 It might be via setting up direct deals, Private Marketplaces, and/or connecting to multiple ad exchanges via header bidding wrapper.

-Technically, it doesn’t matter whether the publisher is selling ad inventories via direct selling or programmatic selling; an ad operations team has a bunch of things to do and we’ve listed down a few below:
+Technically, it doesn’t matter whether the publisher is selling ad inventories via direct selling or programmatic selling; an online advertising operations team has a bunch of things to do and we’ve listed down a few below:

 And the list doesn’t end here.
-Apart from these major goals, ad operations team is also responsible for,
+Apart from these major goals, the advertising operations team is also responsible for,

 - DMP integration,